qharlie/qtc/README.md

 The quantum power of QPC is achieved by using entangled photon pairs.
 In a classical system, two independent light beams would give us 96 channels ($48 + 48$).
 But by leveraging quantum entanglement, we *hijack the entire state space* to $48 \times 48 = 2304$ joint channels.

 To illustrate, let's reduce our channels to just 4: $l=-2, -1, +1, +2$.
-Directly after the moment of creation in our [BBO Crystal](https://www.newlightphotonics.com/SPDC-Components/BBO-SPDC-Compensators), the photons are strictly anti-correlated.
+Directly after the moment of creation of our entagled photons inside our [BBO Crystal](https://www.newlightphotonics.com/SPDC-Components/BBO-SPDC-Compensators), the photons are strictly anti-correlated.
 This means if photon A has two twists to the left, photon B must have two twists to the right.
 With an even distribution, there is a 100% / 4 states = 25% chance for each correlated state:

 (where $l_A$ is the twist count for photon A and $l_B$ is the twist count for photon B)